 Smoothing Measurement Data

-Note: Use smoothing only after having used the Correction tool first.
-Without applying the Correction tool the smoothing option may incorporate errors from the data into neighboring colors and not give optimum results.
+Important: Do not use Smoothing until the Correction tool has been applied.
+Without using the Correction tool, the smoothing process may transfer errors from the data to adjacent colors and may not produce optimal results.

 Smoothing factor: Specifies the strength of the smoothing.

 Note: When using the Automatic tool, the Smoothing factor is set to 50%.

 Protect lights: This feature protects highlight areas by excluding them from the smoothing process, e.g., to preserve the characteristics of the high dot gain in the highlights sometimes occurring in flexographic printing processes.

 Use the slider to specify the percentage value for the protected area.
 Values below the specified value are protected.
 To smooth the entire measurement data, set the Protect lights slider to 0%.